ibm-cloud-docs/vmwaresolutions/services/juniper_overview.md

 {{site.data.keyword.attribute-definition-list}}

-# Juniper vSRX overview
+# Juniper vSRX on IBM Cloud overview
 {: #juniper-overview}

-Juniper® vSRX is a virtual security appliance that provides security and networking services at the perimeter or edge in virtualized private or public cloud environments.
+Juniper® vSRX on IBM Cloud is a virtual security appliance that provides security and networking services at the perimeter or edge in virtualized private or public cloud environments.
 Within a VMware® infrastructure, vSRX runs as a pair of virtual machines (VMs) within the VMware vSphere® environment.
+Juniper vSRX on IBM Cloud is a non-IBM product that is offered under terms and conditions from Juniper Network, not IBM.
 {: shortdesc}

 {{site.data.content.para-promotion-add-on-services}}

-The current Juniper vSRX version that is installed is 3.0 (20.4R2).
+The current Juniper vSRX version that is installed is 3.0 (21.4R2).
 {: note}

 For more information about vSRX and the vSRX 3.0 architecture, see [vSRX Deployment Guide for Private and Public Cloud Platforms](https://www.juniper.net/documentation/us/en/software/vsrx/vsrx-consolidated-deployment-guide/index.html){: external}.